MQ37/layoutguard/spec.md

         Exits with code 0 if all tests pass, 1 if any test fails.

-layoutguard approve [test-name]
+layoutguard approve [test]

 This command updates the golden snapshots.

     Description: Runs the specified test(s) and replaces the existing golden snapshots with the newly generated ones.

   Arguments:

-        [test-name] (optional): The name of a specific test to approve.
+    [test] (optional): Either the name of a specific test to approve or a path to a test file.
 If omitted, it will update snapshots for all found tests.

     Behavior: